cecoeco/HTMLTables.jl/README.md

 Writing HTML tables:
 - `HTMLTables.table` uses the Tables.jl interface to write an HTML table as a string.
 - `HTMLTables.write` uses the Tables.jl interface to write an HTML table in a file.
+- `HTMLTables.jpg` writes an HTML table as a JPG image.
+- `HTMLTables.pdf` writes an HTML table as a PDF document.
+- `HTMLTables.png` writes an HTML table as a PNG image.

 Viewing HTML tables:
 - `HTMLTables.display` displays a julia table as an HTML table in julia.